wilsx2/spotify-playlist-downloader/README.md

 2. **Follow the prompts:**

     - Provide the Spotify playlist URL when prompted.
+    - Sign into your Spotify account so you can access your playlists
     - Choose the download destination (default is the Music folder).

 3. **Wait for the download to complete:**